IndyCar title race flips to O'Ward in wild race at Gateway

 The 22-year-old Mexican played it safe, avoided the carnage that knocked nine of the 24 cars from the race, and snagged his fifth podium of the season.

-Palou had to start 21st because of a penalty for his third unapproved engine change of the season.
+Palou started 21st because of a penalty for his third unapproved engine change of the season.
 The Spaniard quickly picked his way through the field and was up to 10th on a restart just 65 laps into the 260-lap race.

-Rinus VeeKay had also worked his way through traffic and climbed from 23rd toward the top 10 but was wary on the restart because “everybody's been checking up all night, it's like Iowa last year.”
+Rinus VeeKay had also worked his way through traffic and climbed from 23rd toward the top 10 but was wary on the restart because “everybody's been checking up all night.”
 There were four quick cautions — Ed Jones and Graham Rahal were knocked out of the race on the third lap in a crash each blamed on the other — so VeeKay said he intentionally restarted on the inside to avoid the marbles in the outside line.

 But he tapped the rear of six-time and reigning champion Scott Dixon, causing Dixon to spin up the track in a crash that collected VeeKay, Palou and Dixon.

-"I was definitely the one starting the accident," VeeKay said.
-"I had a really good restart but everybody checks up at the apex and I hit the brakes, but the brakes are on oval spec so they're not as good and I tried to slow down and I tag Scott's rear and then on the way to the wall I hit Alex.

-“I feel very bad for them, of course.
-Alex was on his way to a great result and both of them are in the championship.”

-Dixon had been third in the standings at the start of the race, 34 points behind his Chip Gansssi Racing teammate Palou, and dropped to fourth and 43 behind O'Ward.
+Dixon had been third in the standings at the start of the race, 34 points behind his Chip Ganassi Racing teammate Palou, and dropped to fourth and 43 behind O'Ward.

 Palou was clearly frustrated when he exited his car after the crash, and he seemed to push away the medical staff as they approached him.